-Every module of the Master's program in Food Biotechnology is completed with an examination.
+Every module of the Master's program in Food Science and Engineering is completed with an examination.
 Types of examinations offered at the University of Hohenheim include written and oral examinations, protocols of practical courses, reports, preparation and presentation of contributions to seminars as well as colloquia.
-Information on examinations for specific modules may be found in the module catalog at www.uni-hohenheim.de/module-catalogue.
+Information on examinations for specific modules may be found in the module catalog at www.uni-hohenheim.de/en/module-catalogue.